Warehouse Inventory Counting Techniques: Tips for Better Accuracy

 What Is Physical Inventory?

 Physical inventory, or a full inventory count, is the process of counting the actual amount of stock you have on hand.
-For example, during a physical inventory count, a warehouse or convenience store would count every item in their inventory.

 A physical count is time-consuming, and it’s difficult to do manually.
 Handheld barcode scanners – which sync data to a central database – are a must-have tool for conducting physical counts.